jurriaan/aico/ARCHITECTURE.md

 ### Core Business Logic (The "Engines")

-These are specialized components that handle the most complex processing tasks.
+These components handle processing tasks.

--   **LLM Interaction Engine:** This is the single entry point for all communication with the Large Language Model.
-It builds the full prompt (including system instructions, file context, and chat history) and orchestrates the request-response cycle.
-It relies on the **Provider Router** to instantiate the correct API client and processes the streaming response for real-time user feedback.
+-   **LLM Interaction Engine:** The entry point for all communication with the Large Language Model.
+It builds the prompt (including system instructions, file context, and history) and orchestrates the request-response cycle.
+It relies on the **Provider Router** to instantiate the API client and processes the streaming response for real-time feedback.
     -   **Implementation:** This logic is located in `src/aico/llm/executor.py`.

 -   **Provider Router & Model Info:** This layer abstracts the differences between API providers.
     -   **Router:** Determines whether to route requests to OpenAI direct or OpenRouter based on the model string prefix (`openai/` vs `openrouter/`) and configures the HTTP client accordingly.
 Located in `src/aico/llm/router.py`.
     -   **Model Metadata Service:** Fetches and caches model capabilities (context window size) and pricing data to `~/.cache/aico/`.
 This allows `aico status` to provide cost estimates without blocking on network calls or requiring a heavy dependency.
 Located in `src/aico/model_registry.py`.

--   **Diff & Patch Engine:** This engine processes the raw text from the LLM to find and parse structured `SEARCH/REPLACE` blocks.
-It can apply these blocks to in-memory file content to generate both machine-readable unified diffs (for piping) and human-readable, rich-formatted output (for terminal display).
+-   **Diff & Patch Engine:** Processes raw text from the LLM to find and parse structured `SEARCH/REPLACE` blocks.
+It applies these blocks to in-memory file content to generate machine-readable unified diffs (for piping) and formatted output (for terminal display).
     -   **Implementation:** This is a dedicated, specialized component located in `src/aico/diffing/stream_processor.py`.

 ### Extensibility Hooks (Addons)